Skip to content

 Marbella

-What to do in Marbella
+What to do in Marbella?

 Marbella, located on the Costa del Sol, is renowned for its elegance, beaches and cosmopolitan atmosphere.
-Stroll through the old town(Casco Antiguo), with its cobbled streets, whitewashed houses and charming squares such as the Plaza de los Naranjos.
+Stroll through the old town (Old Town), with its cobbled streets, whitewashed houses and charming squares like the Orange Square.

 Sailing in Marbella